 In the face of more fashionable rigs like the Ronnie and the 360, the German has slightly drifted from the front of anglers’ minds recently, but if your angling situation calls for a wafter or a bottom bait then it is arguably the perfect partner to those en-vogue pop-up presentations.

-What you need to tie the German rig…
+What components do you need to tie the German rig?

 Start by pull off 14-inches of a semi-stiff coated braid and tie on a size 4 or 6 curve shank hook using a Knotless Knot.
 Trim the tag end and then blob with a lighter for extra security.